adithya7/scaling-mds/README.md

 ## Data

-We provide the HuggingFace dataset loading scripts for the three datasets in [data/](data/).
-Before loading the dataset, use the original releases to download the source data.
+See [artifacts/misc](artifacts/misc) for dataset loading scripts and the instructions to download the datasets.

 ## Experiments